U.S. calls for holding North Korea to account; Republicans talk tough

 North Korea said the rocket carried a satellite, but its efforts have raised strong suspicion in Washington that Pyongyang is seeking to eventually develop ballistic missiles capable of reaching the United States.

-Obama’s senior aides responded quickly with harsh condemnation of the reclusive government, appealing for a unified international front and reaffirming of Washington’s commitment to the defence of allies Japan and South Korea.
+Obama’s senior aides responded quickly with harsh condemnation of the reclusive government, appealing for a unified international front and reaffirming of Washington’s commitment to the defense of allies Japan and South Korea.

 “We call upon the international community to stand together and demonstrate to North Korea that its reckless actions must have serious consequences,” said Susan Rice, Obama’s national security adviser.